 Although quotations should be used sparingly in reviews and analyses, they are often useful when relating an author's specific argument, the use of new or peculiar terms, passages of special merit, or demonstrating comprehension of the text.
-If a single work (whether secondary or primary) is under review, quotations and paraphrased passages should be followed with a parenthetical citation that includes the page number.
+If a single work (whether secondary or primary) is under review, quotations and paraphrased passages from that work should be followed with a parenthetical citation that includes the page number.
 For example, (p.
 35).
-If several documents or books are being reviewed or analyzed, or if other sources are cited, use the formal referencing style appropriate to research essays, as discussed in Part IV below.
-Do not use both parenthetical referencing and footnote citation in the same paper.
+All other citations, such as other sources used to support the analysis, should be placed in footnotes, as discussed in Part IV below.
+If several documents or books are being reviewed or analyzed, use footnotes rather than parenthetical form.